josh-collinsworth/joco-sveltekit/src/lib/content/posts/baby-review.md

 ...Actually, hang on, my Baby just smiled really big at me.
 And she just laughed, too!

-I take it all back.
-This is amazing.
+Never mind, this is amazing.